TheMattBurglar/GoblinTerminal/README.md

     *   *Note: Some topics like disk partitioning are adapted for the container environment.*
 *   **Quality of Life**: Built-in command history (Up/Down arrows) and strict win-condition validation.
 *   **Immediate Feedback**: The game validates your actions in real-time (e.g., checking if a file was actually created or permissions changed).
+*   **Hard Mode**: A separate mode that challenges you to complete the same quests without being specifically told the commands to use.
+I recommend using this mode to practice your familiarity with the commands.

 ## Prerequisites